 B.A. in English Language and Literature, Universidad Nacional Autónoma de México (UNAM), 2004

-Christian Gerzso teaches late nineteenth and twentieth-century British literature, focusing on literary discourses of labor, mass culture, the city, and changing class relations.
+Christian Gerzso teaches late nineteenth and twentieth-century British literature, focusing on literary discourses on labor, mass culture, the city, and changing class relations.
 He also teaches a Writing 101 course on theories and representations of work for the First Year Experience Program.
-His research examines how British modernists turn to their essays and non-fiction prose to theorize intellectual labor; in particular, how they redefine the role of the literary writer in a context of economic and political crises, the consolidation of the leisure industries, and the emergence of professional intellectuals.
+His research examines how British modernists turn to their essays and non-fiction prose to theorize intellectual labor; in particular, how they redefine the role of the literary writer in a context of economic and political crises, the consolidation of the leisure industry, and the emergence of professional intellectuals.